wavefrontHQ/docs/pages/doc/application_monitoring_overview.md

 Go to [Kubernetes App Auto-Instrumentation via Pixie](https://github.com/wavefrontHQ/observability-for-kubernetes/tree/main/operator/hack/autoinstrumentation#kubernetes-app-auto-instrumentation-via-pixie), and follow the instructions to send data and start monitoring your applications.

-You can use the different dashboard and monitor your applications:
+You can use the different dashboards and monitor your applications.
+You can:

 * View the services on the [Service and Application View page](service_and_application_view.html).
 * See how a specific service communicates with the other service using the [Service Map](service_map.html).
 * Identify potential hotspots using the [Service Dashboard](tracing_service_dashboard.html).
 * Create charts using the RED metrics.

-Example: The service map shows how a specific service communicates with other services in the application.
+Example: See how a specific service communicates with other services in the application on the service map.

 ![Shows a screenshot of the service map.](images/app_monitoring_ebpf_service_map.png)